bearbearyu1223/Multi-Agents-Simulation-Powered-by-LLMs/README.md

 ```

-Feel free to create a new example and try it out!
+Feel free to create a new example and try to experiment with it further!
 Have fun ㋡ ~